-RPC is grateful for and acknowledges the initial support from the KYEEMA Foundation and from SSLLP in facilitating its establishment.
-In future, RPC will work with a range of other partners in its work.
+RPC is grateful for and acknowledges initial support from the KYEEMA Foundation, DAHLD, and from SSLLP in facilitating its establishment.
+RPC now works with a range of partners.

 The KYEEMA Foundation is an NGO based in Brisbane, Australia which, together with its subsidiary entity the International Rural Poultry Centre, has been working in Southern Africa for the past 20 years in supporting poultry health and production in the smallholder sector.
 As an affiliate organisation, RPC has received extensive support from KYEEMA and owes much of its strength to the excellent collaboration between the two institutions.